 The High Line Plinth is the first site dedicated solely to a rotating series of new, monumental, contemporary art commissions.
 There are 30+ public art projects commissioned each year, including site-specific commissions, exhibitions, performances, and video programs.

 What I love about the High Line is its arts for the masses.
 I can have my fresh air and brisk walk plus art installations that stop me in my tracks.
-In Washington DC, I go to the Sculpture Garden at the National Gallery of Art to find “AMOR.”
-On the High Line, I see Robert Indiana’s landmark Love series with “LOVE” (English), “AMOR” (Spanish) and “AHAVA” (Hebrew), which, according to a press release “represent three of New York’s most historic and influential dialects, celebrating immigration and lingual diversity in one of the most visited public art spaces in the city.”
+In Washington DC, I go to the National Gallery of Art Sculpture Garden to find “AMOR.”
+On the High Line, I see Robert Indiana’s landmark Love series with “LOVE” (English), “AMOR” (Spanish) and “AHAVA” (Hebrew).
+These three High Line artworks “represent three of New York’s most historic and influential dialects, celebrating immigration and lingual diversity in one of the most visited public art spaces in the city.”

 I don’t know if I have one favorite place on the High Line.
 I’d like to see it at 2 am when only the moon lights my path.
 I want to come back in winter to sit on a plank bench in a snowstorm, nestle in my ski jacket, and look at the city wrapped in a white blanket.
 I wonder if the buildings flanking the High Line could whisper their secret stories of Manhattan’s West Side.